Who is this article for?

 A properly signed certificate prevents the web browser from prompting the user to accept the unsigned certificate.
 If you already installed CA-signed certificates on each storage server, verify that the storage server's hostname matches the name in the certificate.

-For a more secure option, connect to the administration console on each of your storage servers over HTTPS on port 4285, and accept the self-signed certificate.
+If you cannot get signed certificates, connect to the Code42 console on each of your storage servers over HTTPS on port 4285, and accept the self-signed certificate.

-When connecting to the Code42 server directly, your browser should prompt you to either temporarily accept or permanently add an exception for the certificate.
+When connecting to the storage server directly, your browser should prompt you to either temporarily accept or permanently add an exception for the certificate.

 Once the certificate is added to the exception list in the browser, web restores should function normally from the authority server over HTTPS.